joelhawksley/identity/components/slides.md

 ---

-# [fit] 120x
+# [fit] ~240x

-^ That’s a hundred and twenty times faster.
+^ That’s two-hundred and fourty times faster.

 ---

-# [fit] .5s vs 60s
+# [fit] .25s vs 60s

-^ This means that the ten unit tests we wrote for components that run in half a second would take a whole minute if they were controller tests.
+^ This means that the ten unit tests we wrote for our components that run in a quarter of a second would take a whole minute if they were controller tests.

 ^ PAUSE